sergiohinojosa/kubernetes-playground/doc/bash_aliases.md

+# .bash_aliases

-# Bash and Kubectl Pro CLI aliases in .bash_aliases for the users to navigate in the terminal like butter
+### Bash and Kubectl Pro CLI aliases in .bash_aliases for the users to navigate in the terminal like butter

 ```bash
 # Alias for ease of use of the CLI